CBSE Class 7 > Class 7 Notes > English Grammar > Tenses and its Kinds

 Tenses in English

-A tense is a form of the verb that allows you to express time.
-The tense of the verb tells us when an event or something existed or when a person did something.
-Past, present, and future are the three main types of tenses.
+A tense is a form of a verb that shows time.
+The tense of the verb tells us when an event happened, when something exists, or when a person does something.
+Past, present and future are the three main types of tenses.

 Past, present and future are the three main types of tenses.